 Manage passwords using keychains on Mac

-macOS uses keychains to help you keep track of and protect the passwords, account numbers, and other confidential information you use every day on your Mac computers and iOS devices.
+macOS uses keychains to help you keep track of and protect the passwords, account numbers and other confidential information you use every day on your Mac computers and iOS and iPadOS devices.

 You can use the Keychain Access app on your Mac to view and manage your keychains.
 When you use iCloud Keychain, you can keep your passwords and other secure information updated across your devices.